aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/pivot-tables/delete-pivot-table-from-a-worksheet/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells for Python via .NET provides a feature to delete or remove Pivot Table from a Worksheet.
-You can delete the pivot table using pivot table object or pivot table position.
-Please use the [**Worksheet.pivot_tables.remove(pivot_table)**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottablecollection/) method to delete the pivot table using pivot table object and [**Worksheet.pivot_tables.remove_at(index, keep_data)**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottablecollection/remove_at/#int-bool) method to delete pivot table object using its position inside the pivot table collection.
+Aspose.Cells for Python via .NET provides a feature to delete or remove a pivot table from a worksheet.
+You can delete the pivot table using a pivot‑table object or its position.
+Please use the [**Worksheet.pivot_tables.remove(pivot_table)**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottablecollection/) method to delete the pivot table using a pivot‑table object and the [**Worksheet.pivot_tables.remove_at(index, keep_data)**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottablecollection/remove_at/#int-bool) method to delete the pivot table using its position inside the pivot‑table collection.

 {{% /alert %}}

-## **How to Delete Pivot Table from Worksheet Using Aspose.Cells for Python Excel Library**
+## **How to Delete a Pivot Table from a Worksheet Using Aspose.Cells for Python via .NET**

 The following sample code deletes two pivot tables from the worksheet.
-First it removes pivot table using [**Worksheet.pivot_tables.remove(pivot_table)**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottablecollection/) method and then it removes pivot table using [**Worksheet.pivot_tables.remove_at(index, keep_data)**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottablecollection/remove_at/#int-bool) method
+First, it removes the pivot table using the [**Worksheet.pivot_tables.remove(pivot_table)**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottablecollection/) method, and then it removes the pivot table using the [**Worksheet.pivot_tables.remove_at(index, keep_data)**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottablecollection/remove_at/#int-bool) method.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "PivotTables-PivotTablesAndPivotCharts-RemovePivotTable-RemovePivotTableFromWorksheet.py" >}}
 {{< app/cells/assistant language="python-net" >}}